-Amblyraja radiata is by far the most abundant elasmobranch species in Icelandic waters, with a widespread distribution over the Icelandic shelf and upper slope (Figure 16.4).
-Seasonal differences in distributional patterns have been noted, with A. radiata much less abundant on the shelf during autumn surveys (IS-SMH) than in spring survey (IS-SMB), and the bulk of catches in IS-SMH is taken on shelf break/slope north and east of Iceland (Figure 16.4 a and b, see also MFRI Technical reports, 2021).
+Amblyraja radiata is by far the most abundant elasmobranch species in Icelandic waters with the highest estimates in biomass, the mean annual survey biomass estimated around 7550 tonnes.
+It has a widespread distribution over the Icelandic shelf and upper slope (Figure 16.4 and 16.6).
+Seasonal differences in distributional patterns have been noted, with A. radiata much less abundant on the shelf during autumn surveys (IS-SMH) than in spring survey (IS-SMB), and the bulk of catches in IS-SMH is taken on shelf break/slope north and east of Iceland (Figure 16.4 a and b, see also MFRI Assessment reports, 2022).